WANdisco/wandisco-documentation-ldm/docs/ldm-metrics.md

 sidebar_label: Viewing Metrics
 ---

-You can view detailed metrics about recent and ongoing LiveData Migrator events and activity through the UI or the CLI, such as changes to source data pending migration, bandwidth usage, data migration statistics and more.
+View detailed metrics about recent and ongoing LiveData Migrator events and activity through the UI or the CLI, such as changes to source data pending migration, bandwidth usage, data migration statistics and more.

 ## Viewing Metrics in the UI

-If you navigate to the Metrics tab beneath the Dashboard tab in the main menu, you'll see a number of graphs tracking bandwidth usage, data migrated and live events.
+Navigate to the Metrics tab beneath the Dashboard tab in the main menu to see a number of graphs tracking bandwidth usage, data migrated and live events.

 ### Bandwidth Usage

-This graph tracks the rate of data migration across the network within a time period you may specify via the dropdown menu.
+This graph tracks the rate of data migration across the network within a time period specified through the dropdown menu.

 ### Live Events